1. The Parish Services Scheme has the following aims:

 To ensure equity of council tax funded service provision between non-parished and parished areas;

-To provide a mechanism to agree the local provision of services; and
+To provide a mechanism to agree the local provision of services

 2. Maidstone Borough Council (MBC) will provide funding via funding agreements for specific concurrent services provided by parishes in their area.
 Any service funded through this scheme will need to be assessed by applying the Test set out in point 4 below.

-3. MBC will meet with representatives of the parishes on an annual basis to put in place a single funding agreement to cover multiple services.
+3. MBC will meet with parishes on an individual basis to put in place a single funding agreement to cover multiple services.
 This agreement can be amended to include additional services or remove services at additional meetings with the parish.
 Funding agreements will run indefinitely, with the agreed services being amended when service provision changes at a parish or borough level.

 4. In order to determine which services a parish provides that MBC will fund through this scheme a test will be applied to the services.
 That test is, would Maidstone Borough Council provide the service, or change its levels of existing service provision, in the theoretical absence of the parish council?
 If MBC would increase its service level or provide the service then funding will be provided to the parish for carrying out the service, if not then the service is being provided in addition to what MBC would provide and will need to be funded by the parish.